kolenaIO/kolena/docs/advanced-usage/set-up-natural-language-search.md

 icon: kolena/comparison-16
 ---

-# :kolena-comparison-20: Enabling Natural Language Search
+# :kolena-comparison-20: Natural Language Search Setup

 Kolena supports natural language and similar image search across [`Image`][kolena.workflow.Image] data previously registered to the platform.
-Users may enable this functionality by extracting and uploading the corresponding search embeddings using a Kolena provided package.
+Users may set up this functionality by extracting and uploading the corresponding search embeddings using a Kolena provided package.

 !!! note end
     Kolena supports search embedding extraction and upload as an opt-in feature for our customers.